geozeke/ubuntu/setupguides/vmguide-p3.md

 ## Step - 11:

 Close all other open programs in your VM, so that only your terminal window is running.
-When ready, enter the following command in the terminal window (no spaces):
+When you're ready, enter the following command in the terminal window (no spaces):

 ```
 ./ubuntu/config/scripts/setup.py
 ```

-If prompted for your password, please enter it.
+If prompted for your password, enter it.
 It may take a while for the script to run, so please be patient.
 When the script prompts you to do so, reboot your VM by entering this command in your terminal window:

 ```
 reboot